Coal Run (Shamokin Creek tributary)

 Coal Run is a tributary of Shamokin Creek in Northumberland County, Pennsylvania, in the United States.
 It is approximately 4.7 mi long and flows through Mount Carmel Township, Coal Township, and Shamokin.
 The watershed of the stream has an area of 6.25 sqmi.
 The stream is designated as an impaired waterbody due to metals from abandoned mine drainage.
 It is an ephemeral stream.
-Virtually all of the watershed is in coal mining regions.
+Virtually all of the watershed is in coal mining areas.

 Various sawmills and coal mines have historically been constructed on Coal Run.
 A number of bridges have also been built across the stream.
 Its drainage basin is designated as a Coldwater Fishery and a Migratory Fishery and was historically inhabited by trout.

 Course

 Coal Run begins in a lake in Mount Carmel Township.
 It flows east-southeast through a valley for several tenths of a mile before entering Coal Township.
 The stream continues flowing east-southeast for more than a mile before turning south for a short distance.
 It then turns southwest for a few tenths of a mile before turning south for a few tenths of a mile.
 After this, the stream crosses Pennsylvania Route 61 and passes near the census-designated place of Ranshaw.
 The stream then flows in a west-northwesterly direction for several tenths of a mile, passing through the census-designated place of Marshalton before entering Shamokin.
 The stream then flows west for a few tenths of a mile until it reaches its confluence with Shamokin Creek.

 Coal Run joins Shamokin Creek 22.5 mi upstream of its mouth.